david-j-cox/Man-vs-Machine/README.md

 The purpose of this project is to compare the predictive ability of models when the models are: solely based on past models from operant choice research, solely based on machine learning, and a combination of both behavior analytic and machine learning models.

 # Data
-Data were obtained from the Kaggle MLB Pitch Data 2015-2018 dataset (https://www.kaggle.com/pschale/mlb-pitch-data-20152018/).
+Data for one project were obtained from the Kaggle MLB Pitch Data 2015-2018 dataset (https://www.kaggle.com/pschale/mlb-pitch-data-20152018/).
+Data for a second project were obtained from MLB's baseball savant.